laxathom/ansible-role-bitbucket/README.md

 Bitbucket
 =========

-A Role to install and manage Bitbucket Server configuration on rhel/CentOS servers.
+A Role to install and manage Bitbucket Server configuration on rhel/CentOS servers atm.

 Requirements
 ------------